rezamike/reacthooks-lesson-plan/01-React-State-Intro/README.md

   2. Constructors just seem uneseccary, right?
 The truth is, setting up the object of `this.state` is more of a process than it needs to be - naming local state as a key, then an initial value as the key's value.
 It's extra work within the `constructor()` function, and it takes up more lines in your files.
 The default method is `setState()` anytime you want to make a change to your state, whether you need to re-render to default or change value.
 It also limits you to maintaining component states across your entire project, instead of having a global parser to manage states from every component, dynamically.

-### Hook It Up!
+### Assignment

-* Based on the information you've gathered from the [React Website](https://reactjs.org/docs/hooks-intro.html), let's put some hooks in this `PreHooks.js` file!
+* Based on the information you've gathered, let's put some hooks in this `PreHooks.js` file!

 ### Hints